andvsilva/webscraping/whale-alert/README.md

-for making and processing payments a key challenge in digital payments is to prevent the same assets from being spent twice the bitcoin white paper proposed a novel method for validating transactions using crytography that address the so-called double spend problem this and other innovations related to distributed ledger technology are the foundation for based digital assets.
+for making and processing payments a key challenge in digital payments is to prevent the same assets from being spent twice the bitcoin white paper proposed a novel method for validating transactions using cryptography that address the so-called double spend problem this and other innovations related to distributed ledger technology are the foundation for based digital assets.
 ```